 - Place an order for MS stock.
-Now navigate to the broker’s buying stocks page (a link to this can be found in the menu on the website).
-Here you’ll be able to search for Morgan Stanley’s ticker symbol (MS) and see the current price at which the stock is trading.
-If you’re happy with the price, enter the amount of shares you wish to buy and place your order.
+Search for Morgan Stanley’s ticker symbol (MS) and see the current price at which the stock is trading.
+If you’re happy with the price, enter the amount of shares you want to own and place your order.

 - Execute your order.
 Once you have placed your order, your broker will automatically execute it for you and your Morgan Stanley shares will be listed in your account.
 Congratulations, you’ve just bought shares in Morgan Stanley!

 What is Morgan Stanley?
 And should I invest?Copy link to section